AKloc/BookNotes/Chaos Engineering.md

 **Main Takeaways & Metacognition**
 - Chaos Engineering is basically about creating a CULTURE of experimentation with complex systems, not just running random tests.
-- Chapter 9 has a good series of questions to ask before and after exercises
+- Chapter 9 has a good series of questions to ask before and after exercises.
+Nothing terribly surprising, but good ideas.

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?